 Bertolotti has gone on record in interviews to say that he believes that Murphy and Monjack were murdered because Murphy spoke out in support of a Department of Homeland Security whistleblower.
 In light of these accusations, Bertolotti has not publicly named any possible specific suspects.
 However, in an August 2014 interview with Examiner.com's Davis, he accused Sharon Murphy, Brittany's mother, of cruelly neglecting to get medical help in time for Brittany and Monjack.
 Bertolotti made it clear in the interview that he at least partially blames his ex-wife for these deaths.
 Sharon Murphy has not publicly responded to these accusations.

-Meanwhile, the premiere of Lifetime's Aaliyah biopic (working title "Aaliyah: Princess of R&B") is being planned for late 2014, while the "Whitney Houston" (working title) biopic is expected to premiere in 2015.
+Meanwhile, Lifetime's Aaliyah biopic (working title "Aaliyah: Princess of R&B") is scheduled to premiere in last quarter of 2014, while the "Whitney Houston" (working title) biopic is expected to premiere in 2015.
 The premiere dates are to be announced.
 Both movies have been heavily criticized for their casting choices and for not having the respective families of Houston and Aaliyah involved in the movies.
 Needless to say, the original recordings of Houston and Aaliyah will not be in these unauthorized biopics.